DeepBrain-AI/docs/versioned_docs/version-1.4.x/aihuman/unity-sdk/aiplayer/other-features.md

 ---

 # Functionalities other than AI Speaking
-(mainly related to AI settings)

-The following are actions other than the utterance of the AIPlayer (mainly related to AI settings).
+The following are actions other than the utterance of the AIPlayer.

 ### Change AI Size(Scale)